History highlights

 1960

-The highest dignity that a higher education institution can bestow upon a person of outstanding merit is the honorary academic title of "Doctor Honoris Causa".
-The title was awarded for the first time in the MAB in 1960.
+The highest dignity that a higher education institution can bestow upon a person of outstanding merit is the honorary academic title of “Doctor Honoris Causa”.
+The title was awarded at MAB for the first time in 1960.

-The MUB\’s honoris causa doctors received their honorary place in the Branicki Palace.
-In 1989, on the first representative floor, in front of the Magna Hall and the Rector's Office, the MUB Doctors of Honoris Causa Gallery was created.
-It is a tradition to place in the Gallery a portrait of an honoured person during the awarding ceremony.
+The MUB’s Honoris Causa Doctors are still present in the Branicki Palace.
+In 1989, a Gallery of MUB Honoris Causa Doctors was opened on the exquisite first floor, in front of the Magna Hall and the Rector’s Office.
+A portrait of each honored individual is traditionally exhibited in the Gallery during the award ceremony.

 1962

-"A GIANT CONSTRUCTION" - THE FIRST HOSPITAL OF THE MAB
+“A GIANT CONSTRUCTION” - THE FIRST HOSPITAL OF MAB

-The largest clinical investment of the Medical Academy in Bialystok was the construction of the State Clinical Hospital, today called the University Clinical Hospital.
+The largest clinic construction project of the Medical Academy in Bialystok was the State Teaching Hospital, today called the University Teaching Hospital.

 1969

-The Dentistry Department owes its establishment to the Rector of the MAB Prof. L. Komczyński.
+The Dentistry Department owes its coming into existence to Prof. L. Komczyński, Rector of MAB.

 1976